Simple Valve Extends Water Well Pump Life

-Do you have a rural or cottage water system?
+Do you get your household water from a well, lake or river?
 Millions of people do, and how long your water pump lasts depends in part on the size of the pressure tank you’ve got.
 This is where a simple, effective but little-known valve called Cycle Stop can add years to pump life.
-I’ve installed one and it works better than I thought possible.
+I installed one in 2015 and it’s been working better than I thought possible since then.

 The Cycle Stop valve (cyclestopvalves.com; 800-652-0207) was invented more than 25 years ago by an engineer named Cary Austin, and the valves his small company makes today are in millions of homes and many municipal water systems.
 To understand how Cary’s valves operate, you need to understand how an ordinary tank-equipped water system works without the help of Cycle Stop.